sammyhenningsson/shaf_client/README.md

 # Adding semantic meaning to resources
 Note the form in the example above. `form` is an instance of `ShafClient::Form` (which is a subclass of `ShafClient::Resource`).
 It has a few extra methods that makes it easy to fill in the form and submit it.
-The reason what we received an instance of `ShafClient::Form` rather than `ShafClient::Resource` is that the server responded with the Content-Type `application/hal+json;profile=shaf-form`.
-The [shaf-form](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57) profile describes the semantic meaning of thisrepresentation and luckily ShafClient knowns about this profile.
+The reason that we received an instance of `ShafClient::Form` rather than `ShafClient::Resource` is that the server responded with the Content-Type `application/hal+json;profile=shaf-form`.
+The [shaf-form](https://gist.github.com/sammyhenningsson/39c8aafeaf60192b082762cbf3e08d57) profile describes the semantic meaning of this representation and luckily ShafClient knowns about this profile.
 Adding support for other profiles is as simple as creating a subclass of `ShafClient::Resource` and call the class method `profile` with the name of your profile.
-So say that you have a server that returns a response with Content-Type: "application/hal+json;profile=foobar".
+So say that you have a server that returns a response with Content-Type: `application/hal+json;profile=foobar`.
 Then you could do something like this:
 ```ruby
 class CustomResource < ShafClient::Resource
   profile 'foobar'